“Learning in Networks with Idiosyncratic Agents” (Games and Economic Behaviour, 2024) Twitter thread

 Presentations: (2024) Workshop on Networks and Development, Naples; CSAE Conference, Oxford; PacDev, Stanford.
 (2023) European Winter Meeting of the Econometric Society, Manchester; NEUDC, Harvard; CEPR-TCD TIME Conference on Economic Development, Trinity College Dublin; OxDev, Oxford ; CSAE Research Workshop, Oxford; Informal Presentation at the King Center of Global Development, Stanford; Presentation to the Communities Project Team, Stanford; Interface of Theory and Experiments at the Economics Research Jamboree, Oxford.

 "Great Expectations?
-Experimental Evidence from Schools in Pakistan'' with Minahil Asim and Ronak Jain
+Leveraging Teachers to Improve Student Performance'' with Minahil Asim and Ronak Jain

 The spatial configuration of domestic supply chains plays a crucial role in the transmission of shocks.
 This paper investigates the representativeness of formal firm-to-firm trade data in capturing overall domestic trade patterns in Kenya — a context with a high prevalence of informal economic activity.
 We first document a series of stylized facts and show that informal economic activity is not randomly distributed across space and sectors, with a higher incidence of informality in downstream sectors and smaller regional markets.
 We then link granular transaction-level data on formal firms with data on informal economic activity to estimate a structural model and predict a counterfactual network that accounts for informal firms.
 We find that formal sector data overstates the spatial concentration of aggregate trade flows and under accounts for trade within regions and across regions with stronger social ties.
 Additionally, the higher the informality in a sector and region, the more we underestimate its vulnerability to domestic output shocks and overestimate its vulnerability to import shocks.

 "Parental Involvement in Education and Children’s Human Capital Formation" with Sonya Krutikova, Abu Siddique, Michael Vlassopoulos and Yves Zenou.
-(Fieldwork Ongoing)
+(Fieldwork Completed)

 "Social Learning through Meal Sharing" with Juni Singh.
 (Fieldwork Ongoing)

-"Impact of a Government-led Mental Health Intervention on Teaching Practices and Student Outcomes" (Fieldwork Ongoing)
+"Impact of a Government-led Mental Health Intervention on Teaching Practices and Student Outcomes" with Minahil Asim and Preetham Rodrigues (Fieldwork Completed)

 "Social Networks, Mental Health, and Domestic Violence" with Sonia Bhalotra and Manuela Angelucci.